-It can work: When Delta/SkyWest was in Salem, it was their most successful start up and they were considering adding Seattle service before the economy crashed in 2008.
+It can work: When Delta/SkyWest was in Salem, it was their most successful start up in the west, and they were considering adding California routes until the fuel costs tripled and the economy crashed

 Is Salem's airport large enough for commercial air service?

 At 5,811 feet, the main runway is over one mile long (longer than the runway at Orange County/John Wayne Airport) and can easily accommodate the regional aircraft we would see in Salem.
 It can even handle 737s.

 How much public money is being spent on this effort?

 No local government dollars have been spent on this.
 It's been a broad, private-sector community effort and will continue to be so.
 There will be some City staff time needed to help coordinate the effort becuase the City of Salem owns the airport.
 The Committee plans to raise all necessary funds with local contributions and grants.

 Didn't this fail last time?
 Why do it again?

 Actually, no, it didn't fail.
 Salem lost Delta air service in 2008 due to external factors not related to Salem - the tripling of the price of oil, and the impending recession.
 The Salem area did support the service and proved itself a viable market.
 At the same time service ceased in Salem, dozens of other communities lost their service due to the same factors.
 The Delta service was a success and now we have even stronger demographics and a stronger, more diverse economy.

 There is some talk about renaming the airport Willamette Valley Regional Airport to take advantage of our position in the heart of the valley and the strong wine industry tourism market.

 The Strategic Plan indicates our goals would align with United or Alaska, or with regional carrier powerhouse SkyWest in conjunction with either of those.
 But other airlines will follow after Salem has proven to be a lucrative market for airlines.